mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

         table.set(k, v);
 ```

-The parser must know that blocks, functions, let expression, and many more elements all introduce new scopes:
+The parser must know that blocks, functions, let expressions, and many more elements all introduce new scopes:

 ```js
 var block := seq(